Database Matching Under Noisy Synchronization Errors: Problem Formulation Preliminaries

-\begin{defn}{\textbf{(Achievable Database Growth Rate)}} Consider a sequence of ${(m_n,n,\mathbf{P})}$ unlabeled Markov databases, a repetition probability distribution $p_S$, a repetition order $d_{\text{rep}}$, a noise distribution $p_{Y|X}$ and the resulting sequence of correlated repeated databases.
-For a seed size $\Lambda_n$ and a deletion detection probability $\alpha$, a database growth rate $R$ is said to be \emph{achievable} if there exists a successful matching scheme when the unlabeled database has growth rate $R$. \end{defn}
+\begin{defn}{\textbf{(Achievable Database Growth Rate)}} Consider a sequence of ${(m_n,n,\mathbf{P})}$ unlabeled Markov databases, a repetition probability distribution $p_S$, a noise distribution $p_{Y|X}$ and the resulting sequence of labeled repeated databases under identical (resp. independent) repetition.
+For a seed size $\Lambda_n$ (resp. a deletion detection probability $\alpha$), a database growth rate $R$ is said to be \emph{achievable} if there exists a successful matching scheme when the unlabeled database has a growth rate $R$. \end{defn}

-\begin{defn}{\textbf{(Matching Capacity)}} The \emph{matching capacity} $C(d_{\text{rep}},\alpha)$ is the supremum of the set of all achievable rates corresponding to a probability transition matrix $\mathbf{P}$, repetition probability distribution $p_S$, repetition order $d_{\text{rep}}$, noise distribution $p_{Y|X}$, seed size $\Lambda_n$ and a deletion detection probability $\alpha$. \end{defn}
+\begin{defn}{\textbf{(Matching Capacity)}} Under identical (resp. independent) repetition, the \emph{matching capacity} $C$ is the supremum of the set of all achievable rates corresponding to a probability transition matrix $\mathbf{P}$, repetition probability distribution $p_S$, noise distribution $p_{Y|X}$, and seed size $\Lambda_n$ (resp. a deletion detection probability $\alpha$). \end{defn}

-In this paper, our goal is to characterize the matching capacity $C(d_{\text{rep}},\alpha)$ in different regimes of the parameters by providing database matching schemes as well as upper bounds on all achievable database growth rates.
+In this paper, our goal is to characterize the matching capacity under the two extreme repetition structures, namely identical repetition and independent repetition, respectively, by providing database matching schemes as well as upper bounds on all achievable database growth rates.